 Combine your dry ingredients, the arrowroot, citric acid, and baking soda.
 Mix well.
 If you don’t have arrowroot powder, you can use cornstarch instead.

-If you are using a powdered coloring, you will want it add it here to your dry mixture.
+If you are using a powdered coloring, you will want to add it here to your dry mixture.
 I keep these plant based food colors on hand for things like this.
 I didn’t add enough to turn the bath water blue but enough to not show the white/yellow of the ingredients.

 –You might also enjoy this recipe for Homemade Lotion Bars.